 - In the end, the points are not the point; the poetry is the point!

-NOTE: To qualify for a spot on either the Peterborough Slam Team and travel with the team to the Canadian Festival of Spoken Word (CFSW) or to represent Peterborough at the Canadian Independent Poetry Slam Championship (CIPS), you need to have slammed at least twice in the preceding season and live in Peterborough for the majority of the year.
+NOTE: To qualify for a spot on either the Peterborough Slam Team and travel with the team to the Canadian Festival of Spoken Word (CFSW) or to represent Peterborough at the Canadian Independent Poetry Slam Championship (CIPS), you need to have slammed at least twice in the preceding season or be a primary organizer of the slam and have slammed at least once in the preceding season.
+You must also live in the Nogojiwanong- Peterborough area for the majority of the year.
 More info on qualification and eligibility will be available shortly.